 # 3 – God Only Knows

-“God Only Knows,” is one of the best-known tracks from the great Pet Sounds album.
-“God Only Knows,” is a sweet and melodious love song, which sees the protagonist contemplate their eternal, undying love for their sweetheart.
-Despite the songs oddly barbed opening line – which Brian Wilson himself was unsure about – this is a beautiful song which is surely impossible not to be moved by.
+“God Only Knows” is one of the best-known tracks from the great Pet Sounds album.
+“God Only Knows” is a sweet and melodious love song, which sees the protagonist contemplate their eternal, undying love for their sweetheart.
+Despite the song’s oddly barbed opening line – which Brian Wilson himself was unsure about – this is a beautiful song that is surely impossible not to be moved by.

-Fittingly, the song features a lush and divine soundscape, full of genuinely lovely flourishes which make it an absolute pleasure to listen to.
-Of particular note are the gorgeously honeyed strings which pine away in the background, as well as the jolly “clip-clop” percussion and joyful sleigh bells.
-The group’s vocal harmonies are as stunningly good as ever, swirling and soaring in ways which make you feel almost like you’re floating.
+Fittingly, the song features a lush and divine soundscape full of genuinely lovely flourishes, making it an absolute pleasure to listen to.
+Of particular note are the gorgeously honeyed strings that pine away in the background and the jolly “clip-clop” percussion and joyful sleigh bells.
+The group’s vocal harmonies are as stunningly good as ever, swirling and soaring in ways that make you feel almost like floating.

-The track is notable for being one of the first pop songs to feature god in the title, something which was rather controversial for the time, and could have annoyed America’s more conservative radio stations.
-Brian Wilson claims the recording session of the song was a magical and transcendental experience, and this really comes across on the final track – it’s surely impossible to feel down when this warm and lovely song is playing.
+The track is notable for being one of the first pop songs to feature god in the title, which was somewhat controversial and could have annoyed America’s more conservative radio stations.
+Brian Wilson claims the song’s recording session was a magical and ethereal experience, and this really comes across on the final track – it’s surely impossible to feel down when this warm and lovely song is playing.

-Paul McCartney once listed God Only Knows as his favorite song, which should give you some idea of just how truly special and exceptional this extraordinary track really is.
+Paul McCartney once listed God Only Knows as his favorite song, which should give you some idea of how extraordinary and exceptional this extraordinary track is.

 # 2 – Surf’s Up

-With a title like Surf’s Up you might imagine this song to be from the band’s early California-inspired era, but in fact it was released in 1971 with the album of the same name.
-It could not be further away from the glorious throw-away pop of Surfin’ USA, featuring a complex and nuanced composition and lyrics which will take multiple listens to fully understand and appreciate.
+With a title like Surf’s Up, you might imagine this song to be from the band’s early California-inspired era, but in fact it was released in 1971 with the album of the same name.
+It could not be further away from the glorious throw-away pop of Surfin’ USA, featuring a complex and nuanced composition and lyrics that will take multiple listens to understand and appreciate fully.